Iskandar20/Verbum/README.md

 ## How to run:

 Download or clone the repo.
-Downlaod or update to the latest version of python and in the command prompt run the following command
+Download or update to the latest version of python and in the command prompt run the following command

 ```
 pip install -r requirements.txt